Honor Your Father and Mother

 So what does it mean to honor one's parents?
 In Ephesians 6:1 Paul tells children to obey their parents and proves his point by quoting the command to honor your parents.
 Therefore, honoring your parents means obeying them.
 Such obedience is pleasing to God.
 "Children, obey your parents in all things, for this is well pleasing to the Lord" (Colossians 3:20).
 And by obedience, we are not talking about selective obedience where we chose the things we want to obey.
 "My son, hear the instruction of your father, and do not forsake the law of your mother; for they will be a graceful ornament on your head, and chains about your neck" (Proverbs 1:8-9).
 Children honor their parents by listening to their advice and obeying their instruction.
 Godly parents are a treasure to a child.
 They have a wealth of experience which they can pass down to their children.
 The importance of listening to your parents is so emphasized that even when a child is being disciplined, they are encouraged to pay attention.
 "A fool despises his father's instruction, but he who receives correction is prudent" (Proverbs 15:5).

 But also notice that Paul said, "Children, obey your parents in the Lord, for this is right" (Ephesians 6:1).
 Note carefully the phrase "in the Lord."
-A child must be obedient to his parents in as much as what his parents ask of him is in accordance to what the Lord asks.
+A child must be obedient to his parents in as much as what his parents ask of him is in accordance with what the Lord asks.
 God is not asking children to give their parents blind obedience to follow the parent's every whim.

 Being grateful is another way that a child can honor his parents.
 "There is a generation that curses its father, and does not bless its mother" (Proverbs 30:11).
 Such a generation is not giving honor.
 Honoring your parents means that you do not mock them or treat them scornfully, even with a mere look.
 "The eye that mocks his father, and scorns obedience to his mother, the ravens of the valley will pick it out, and the young eagles will eat it" (Proverbs 30:17).
-Quite a vivid picture, isn't it.
+Quite a vivid picture, isn't it?
 Mistreatment of our parents will come back to haunt us in later years.

 Honor is even shown in our body language.
 "You shall rise before the gray headed and honor the presence of an old man, and fear your God: I am the LORD" (Leviticus 19:32).
-Older people, including our parents deserve respect.
-Slouching in a chair and saying, "Hi pops!" is not honor, though I know many parents who would accept even that small of an acknowledgement from their children.
+Older people, including our parents, deserve respect.
+Slouching in a chair and saying, "Hi pops!" is not honor, though I know many parents who would accept even that small of an acknowledgment from their children.

 The idea of honor or reverence even includes a bit of fear.
 "Every one of you shall revere his mother and his father" (Leviticus 19:3).
 "Revere" is the same word used when the Bible warns to fear God.
 As children, we ought to fear the consequences of not obeying our parents.
-It is what drives young people to tell their friends, "I know we're not done, but if I don't make it home by ten, I'm going to get it from from my dad."
+It is what drives young people to tell their friends, "I know we're not done, but if I don't make it home by ten, I'm going to get it from my dad."
 There are two halves to honor: a desire to obey and a fear of not obeying.

 "Whoever curses his father or his mother, his lamp will be put out in deep darkness" (Proverbs 20:20).
 The word "curses" means more than a child who uses profanity at his parents.
 Such is wrong because it shows the contempt the child holds for his parents.
 Yet, "curses" literally means to make light of one's parents or to treat them with contempt.
-Hence, it includes much more than use of profane words.
+Hence, it includes much more than the use of profane words.
 Whenever a child treats his parents as if they really don't matter, he is cursing them.
-When they tell him to be home by midnight and he response with "whatever," he is treating them with contempt.
+When they tell him to be home by midnight and he responds with "whatever," he is treating them with contempt.
 "And he who curses his father or his mother shall surely be put to death" (Exodus 21:17).
 In our era of lax parenthood, a death penalty for cursing one's parents seems overly harsh.
-But there is reason behind this law.
-A child who holds his parents in contempt, will hold other forms of authority in contempt as well.
+But there is a reason behind this law.
+A child who holds his parents in contempt will hold other forms of authority in contempt as well.
 If a child believes he can ignore his parents as he pleases, he will assume that he can ignore the laws of society and the laws of God as well.
 A child who curses his parents is a disaster in the making.

 A direct application of this law against cursing one's parents is that a child must not strike his parents.
 "He who strikes his father or his mother shall surely be put to death" (Exodus 21:15).
 Parents represent authority to a child.
 To strike back at authority cannot be tolerated in a peaceful society.
 Parents need to reserve their most severe punishments for children who are willing to strike back.
 They have forgotten honor and reverence.
 It is up to the parents to put some fear back into their relationship.
 Without that fear, the child's soul will be in jeopardy.
 A child who thinks he can overrun his parents will destroy himself.
 "Whoever robs his father or his mother, and says, "It is no transgression," the same is companion to a destroyer" (Proverbs 28:24).